The winner takes it all: Proof of Theorem (b)

-where $\Nlos^*$ is defined in Lemma \ref{le:tt_explosion} and $\Nlaa :=\max\{S_m'\geq 1\}$.
-Indeed, type $\mathcal{L}_n$ cannot grow any further after the point when $(S_m')$ hits 0.
-To prove Theorem \ref{th:main}, it hence suffices to show that the random variable $\Nlaa$ is finite almost surely.
-Note that the sequence $(\wtB_m)_{m\geq 1}$ that determines the step sizes $D_m'$ in the recursion (\ref{eq:Sm_rec}) has infinite mean, which implies that many of its values are large.
-This is the problem that we need to overcome in showing that $\Nlaa$ is finite.
-In order to do this, we first need to investigate $V(k)$ and some related quantities in more detail.
+Note that $B_m'$ in (\ref{Bm'-def}) has infinite mean when we condition on $T_m'=t=0$, which implies that initially many of its values are large.
+This is the problem that we need to overcome in showing that the number of vertices found by the losing type is finite.
+As it turns out, conditionally on $T_m'=t$, the mean of $B_m'$ decreases as $t$ increases, and becomes smaller than 1 for large $t$, so this saves our day.
+In order to prove this, we first need some results on the process $V(k)$; see part (a) of the below lemma.
+In part (b), we also include an asymptotic characterization that will imply \eqref{asympt-prob-win} in Theorem \ref{th:main-multiple}(c).